 Step 3 – On-premises configuration of the log collection

-The first time you log into the log collector and import the log collector's configuration from the portal, as follows.
+The first time you sign in to the log collector and import the log collector's configuration from the portal, as follows.

-- Log into the log collector over SSH using the Interactive admin credentials provided to you in the portal.
-(If this is your first time logging into the console, you will need to change the password and log in again after changing the password.
-If you are using a terminal session you might need to restart the terminal session. )
+Sign in to the log collector over SSH using the Interactive admin credentials provided to you in the portal.
+(If this is your first time logging in to the console, you'll need to change the password and sign in again after changing the password.
+If you're using a terminal session, you might need to restart the terminal session. )

 sudo collector_config <access token>